-Icon Meaning

-55 Chart scale is too large.
+lcon Meaning Proper card is not inserted or chart scale is too small.
+Press the ZOOM IN soft key to adjust chart scale.
+So Chart scale is too large.
 Operate the RANGE key to adjust chart scale.

-S. Suitable chart scale is selected.
+2 Suitable chart scale is selected.